John Vassos: Books

 Vassos gained acclaim as an illustrator prior to his rise as an industrial designer.
-Between 1927 and 1935, Vassos illustrated many books, including Salome, Ballad of Reading Gaol, and The Harlot's House and Other Poems – three literary works by Oscar Wilde published by E.P.
-Dutton.
+Between 1927 and 1935, Vassos illustrated many books, including Salome, The Ballad of Reading Gaol, and The Harlot's House and Other Poems – three literary works by Oscar Wilde published by E. P. Dutton.
 Vassos's iconic subjective illustrations were influenced by cinema and reflected cubist and constructivist, geometrical styles.
 They were often in black and white gouache (opaque watercolor) and well suited for reproduction in mass media.
 Contempo (1929) written by his wife Ruth Vassos with images by Vassos launched career as a modernist artist.
 Contempo is best understood as an exploration of American society during a moment of great transformation in which the American tempo is celebrated as "a certain sharp staccato rhythm almost like a riveting machine that exists nowhere else in the world," as Ruth Vassos wrote.
 The book also critiques the institutions of mass culture and commercial society.
 Phobia was his most influential book – inspired by his friend Freudian psychoanalyst Harry Stack Sullivan.
 It reflects a modern landscape through the perspective of those who suffer from phobias and shaped Vassos's industrial design philosophy.
 It was performed as a dance by choreographers Gluck Sandor and Felicia Sorel with sets designed by Vassos and had a limited run of 1,000 books.
 Articles derived from it were published in Esquire Magazine.
 Ultimo (1930) presented a dystopic vision of a future underground society using streamlined motifs and was a response to debates about an urban landscape dominated by skyscrapers by writers like Lewis Mumford.
 This was followed by: Humanities (1934), Dogs Are Like That, (1941), Beatrice the Ballerina (under the pseudonym Ivan Vassilovitch, 1943), Rex and Lobo (1946), and illustrations for A Proverb for It: 1510 Greek Sayings (1945).
 Renewed interest in art deco and in Vassos brought new interest in his illustrated work.
 In 1976, Dover Books published Contempo, Phobia and Other Graphic Interpretations with a foreword by P.K.
 Thomajan.
 In 2009, Dover Books republished Phobia with an introduction by David A Berona.